caktus/guidebook/source/frontend-docs.rst

     compareMatches (models) {
       this.set('comparing_matches', new PossibleMatchesCollection(models));
     }

+**Important**: note that ``@method`` gives the name of the class and the method.
+If you don't do this and just say ``@method`` (which the JSDoc docs say you can do), assuming your method is an ECMAScript 2015 class method, JSDoc will not generate documentation for your method.

 A callback for an event can be documented like this.
 This doc comment indicates that the function is to be used as a callback by declaring